bbeetlesam/Numdle/README.md

 - Instagram: https://www.instagram.com/jstsams?igsh=dGRtdnBkejZleDEy
 - Quora: https://id.quora.com/profile/Samudra-Azriel-Pradana?ch=10&oid=1688574756&share=596bdd89&srid=hOgEDG&target_type=user

-This game is an open-source game, which means you can edit, share, or remake the game! (just don't claim that this is 100% your work)
+This game is open, which means you can modify any aspect of this game!
-Feel free to contact me through my social media above!
+If you have any suggestions on your mind, feel free to tell me through Instagram, or any other social media!

 Sincerely, Sam.